Local Senior Officers

-David is the Local Senior Officer (LSO) for Mid and East Lothian and the Scottish Borders local authority areas.
+Steve is the Local Senior Officer (LSO) for East Lothian, Midlothian and the Scottish Borders.

 There are 21 wholetime, retained and dual crewing fire stations in the Mid Lothian, East Lothian and Scottish Borders LSO area.
 To find your nearest station in your area.